anjanavv/i18n-http/README.md

 ## Usage

-Must ensure is a api response is as per i18n-ruby standards
+Must ensure the api response is as per i18n-ruby standards

 Consider the following hypothetical locale files:
 ```yml